 GGRF: Qualified Project Proxies

 In early 2024, the following principles received directional approval by lender teams that were awarded implementation funding for two of the Greenhouse Gas Reduction Fund (GGRF) programs, the National Clean Investment Fund and the Clean Communities Investment Accelerator.
+Programs should aspire to:

-Prioritize local and minority/women owned contractors
+Prioritize local and minority/women owned contractors.

 The linked spreadsheet shows how ~30 commonly used green building rating systems align with these guiding principles.
 The matrix is intended to assist lenders in their assessment of projects applying for loan funding: